open-xchange/appsuite-middleware/documentation/components/jolokia.md

 ---
-Title: Jolokia - OX munin scripts
+title: Jolokia - OX munin scripts
 ---

 # How to install Munin scripts for Open-Xchange